kiote/housing_survey/changes/9week.md

 ## Problems

-I faces with "1999 year's problem" means this year has no newhouse table, which had been the main table for all previous years.
+I faced with "1999 year's problem" means this year has no newhouse table, which had been the main table for all previous years.

 ## 10 week plan